VOLUNTEER AT THE MARKET

 Flip the Setup Volunteer description inside out and get Main Street back to pre-market condition.
 Help the DFP Staff bring market supplies back inside and remove street barricades.

 Responsibilities: Roll up your sleeves!
-When the tornado sirens blow at noon, the tear down can officially begin.
-Break down tents, load cars and carts, remove signage and return all items to the storage space on Portland Street.
-Then street barricade removal occurs as soon as all vendors have left the market space.
+When the tornado sirens blow at noon, the teardown can officially begin.
+Break down tents, load cars, and carts, remove signage and return all items to the storage space on 3rd St. Then street barricade removal occurs as soon as all vendors have left the market space.

 Visitor Count Volunteers

 Stop at the Information Booth to get a clipboard and receive your designated space assignment, then help track the number of visitors at the Market.
 A minimum of 6 counters are needed to take a visitor count, so this a great option for groups!
 We complete a visitor count at least 4 times each season.
-Visitor Counts will happen as often as possible, but MUST happen on May 28, June 4, and October 15.
+Visitor Counts will happen as often as possible.

 Responsibilities: Stand at a designated spot and count the number of people who enter the market from that point for the first twenty minutes of each hour.
 Counting begins before the market opens and then occurs from 8-8:20, 9-9:20, 10-10:20, and 11-11:20.
-Between counting shifts, visitor counters will be asked to assist with picking up vendor sales slips from the vendors near their counting site.
+Between counting shifts, visitor counters will be asked to assist with various other market duties.

 Visitor Survey Volunteers